Our team of dedicated and talented teachers and support staff provide high quality curriculum programs to enable children to achieve personal success.

 Our school structure changes from year to year depending on student population and learning needs.
 Class structure may be ‘multi-aged’ or ‘straight’ depending on the numbers of students at each level and the teaching team available to deliver a comprehensive curriculum.

-- Junior School (Level 1 and 2) students work together across their three classes.
+- Junior School (Year 1 and 2) students work together across their two classes.
 The Junior School teachers plan and deliver the curriculum program as a team.We call this teem ‘The Sea Eagles’.

-- Middle School (Year 2 and 3) work together across the 2 classes, with their teachers planning for differentiated and personalized delivery of the curriculum.
+- Middle School (Year 3 & 4) work together across the three classes, with their teachers planning for differentiated and personalized delivery of the curriculum.
 We call this ‘The Kingfishers’.

-- Senior School (Years 4, 5 and 6) is located in the relatively new, open plan BER building.
+- Senior School (Years 5 and 6) is located in our open plan BER building.
 All students and their 4 teachers have formed a ‘learning community’ in this spacious and flexible set of classrooms and breakout spaces.
-We call this tea, and their learning space ‘Angling’.
+We call this team, and their learning space ‘Angling’.